 5 Tips to Help You Relax at Any Time of the Year

-These are five simple tips that I use regularly to help me unwind after a busy day.
-If you have trouble switching off after a long day at work or have trouble sleeping at night, feel free to try them for yourself.
+These are five simple tips that I use regularly to help me unwind after a tough day.
+If you have anxieties, trouble switching off after a long day or have trouble sleeping at night, feel free to try them for yourself.

 Remember to Smile

 As silly as it may sound, we often forget to smile.
 If you keep a gentle smile on your face, this calming practice can help to clear any blocked energies.